HSN745 - Community Nutrition

 This unit prepares students for placement in the community by developing skills in preparation of project proposals, budget submissions, project management and evaluation, report writing and addressing the needs of specific groups including various migrant populations, people living with a disability and people with mental illness.
 Students then apply these skills to complete a community fieldwork project as a group project.

-Assessment task 3: Group presentation on placement project 5%
+Assessment task 3: Presentation on placement project 5%

 Failure of the practicum component will lead to a fail in this unit and may lead to exclusion.